tmminimalist-sketch/meteora-invent/dbc/quickstart/README.md

 npm install
 ```

-5. For a basic default launch, edit examples/basic.ts to edit token params
+5. For a basic default launch, edit token params in examples/basic.ts

 Edit `tokenParams` which includes:
   - Token name